This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Purigen’s impact on trace elements is minimal.

-However Purigen can affect Redox, although Purigens affect on Redox is not as severe as products such as Boyd's Chemi-Pure or "THE" Poly Pad, so the addition of mineral cations such as the use of Wonder Shells while using this product is greatly encouraged!!
+It is noteworthy, that since Purigen can affect Redox, and although Purigens affect on Redox is not as severe as products such as Boyd's Chemi-Pure or "THE" Poly Pad, the addition of mineral cations such as the use of Genuine AAP Wonder Shells while using this product is greatly encouraged (please note that a fresh Wonder Shell works best for this as they lose their Cation charge over time and most sold by clearance and non authorized sellers are NOT fresh)!!

 I also have some problems with the claim by the manufacturer of “NO CLEANING - Necessary for health of fish”.